jb74cc/rshiny_dashboard_project/README.md

 across the 14 Health Boards in Scotland both before and during COVID times.
 Statistical analysis of this data was also calculated using a two independent means test with permutation to generate a null distribution.
-He also drew up a dashboard wireframe, worked on creating the dashboard itself, and regularly updated Trello.
+He also drew up a dashboard wire frame, worked on creating the dashboard itself, and regularly updated Trello.
 <br>